abdelrahmanalaa/Chat-system/README.md

 # Installing

  - Clone the repo
- - open the terminal and cd the project directory
+ - open the terminal and cd to the project directory
+ - Run

- - Run docker-compose up
+        docker-compose up

  - wait until all containers are up

- - when mysql echo to the terminal that it's ready to accept connections Open new terminal and run docker-compose run rails rake db:create then docker-compose run rails rake db:migrate to create the database and the migrations
+ - when mysql echo to the terminal that it's ready to accept connections Open new terminal and run

+         docker-compose run rails rake db:create
+         docker-compose run rails rake db:migrate

+ to create the database and the migrations

  - now the api is ready to be consumed